TL;DR

 How do I check if the content I want to use in my live stream is copyrighted?

 To do this, you should use YouTube Content ID.
-Just upload your video privately and check it for copyright.
+Just upload your video privately and check it for copyright, or see our full guide on checking whether a song is copyrighted for the complete process.

 Is using content from other YouTube videos in my live stream okay?